Aleksw3/RSA-Encryption-in-VHDL/Notes/Aleks_notes.md

 			r_squared
 			mux_select(1 downto 0)
-			monpro_active(1 downto 0) -- 00 when inactive, active if either is 1(concatination of active bits of blocks) shift_signal -- when to shift
+			monpro_active(1 downto 0) -- 00 when inactive, active if either is 1(concatination of active bits of blocks) shift_signal -- when to shifWt

 			output_message